Matdonell/DiWalkthrough/src/004 - Injection Points/README.md

 * Outside world can alter your dependencies
 * Requires good team work and clear process to avoid "The bad"

+## Mix and match
+Most DI Frameworks will allow both constructor and property injection at the same time.

 ##### To the next chapter
 [005 - Factories](../005 - Factories)